Samuel P. Heintzelman: Retirement and death

-Heintzelman retired on February 22, 1869 after reaching the army's mandatory retirement age of 62 and was granted a promotion to major general, entitling him to the pension of that rank.
+Heintzelman retired on February 22, 1869 and was granted a promotion to major general, entitling him to the pension of that rank.
 After leaving the army, he served on the board of directors of several companies in New York and Washington D.C. before retiring completely in 1874.
 He died in Washington on May 1, 1880, at the age of 74.
 He is buried in Forest Lawn Cemetery, Buffalo, New York.
 According to his doctor, he died of complications arising from an attack of pleurisy during the Peninsula Campaign eighteen years earlier.

 His grandson Stuart Heintzelman, a West Point alumnus of the class of 1899, served in World War I and rose to the rank of Major General.